You may be surprised to learn that Zoom Fatigue can actually be a big contributor towards stress and facial tension.

 Why?
-Because you're just a little box on a screen, emoting more energy to engage your audience, little to no body language cues, and poor eye contact with other people on the screen.
+Because you're just a little box on a screen, emoting more energy to engage your audience, with little to no body language cues, and poor eye contact with other people on the screen.

-How To Relieve Facial Tension?
+How To Relieve Facial Tension

 Massage!!
-Massage can be one of the most beneficial treatments when it comes to releasing muscle tension / knots from Zoom meetings, by helping to increase circulation and blood flow, loosening up the muscles and improving muscle function.
+Facial massage can be one of the most beneficial treatments when it comes to releasing muscle tension or knots from Zoom meetings, by helping to increase circulation and blood flow, loosening up the muscles and improving muscle function.

-Top Tips To Reduce Zoom Fatigue
+6 Top Tips To Reduce Zoom Fatigue

 - Manage your meetings - try and limit your video conferencing to 4 hours a day.